Comparing Magnum Opus Acquisition (NYSE:OPA) & SOBR Safe (OTCMKTS:SOBR)

-Magnum Opus Acquisition has a beta of 0.01, indicating that its share price is 99% less volatile than the S&P 500.
-Comparatively, SOBR Safe has a beta of 1.39, indicating that its share price is 39% more volatile than the S&P 500.
+SOBR Safe has a beta of 1.39, meaning that its stock price is 39% more volatile than the S&P 500.
+Comparatively, Magnum Opus Acquisition has a beta of 0.01, meaning that its stock price is 99% less volatile than the S&P 500.

 Profitability